Solar panels in a field

 Another area of recent interest is how the UN’s sustainable development goals (SDG) can be integrated into portfolios.
 Dutch pension funds APG and PGGM have taken the lead on translating the SDGs into an investment context and have brought AustralianSuper along to develop the platform and share information.

 The interesting part here is the asset owners involved in this project will share information on how they are progressing with the integration and hope that by learning from each other they can speed up the process.
-The funds are already exploring how the sustainable development investment platform, as they call this framework, can by leveraged for unlisted assets in order to implement the SDGs across the entire portfolio.
+The funds are already exploring how the sustainable development investment platform, as they call this framework, can be leveraged for unlisted assets in order to implement the SDGs across the entire portfolio.

 Perhaps we will see more funds go the PGGM way, which simply decided to abandon the narrow framework of impact investing and embrace a broader approach, which it calls “investing in solutions”.
 This allows it to access a wide variety of assets, as long as the case can be made for some demonstrable positive effect.